The Mergers & Acquisitions Litigation Review: United Kingdom - England & Wales

 Claims for breach of directors' duties

 In the context of M&A transactions, shareholders may bring claims relating to the relevant company's directors' fiduciary duties in considering, negotiating or recommending a particular transaction.
-The CA2006 sets out the main directors' duties, which includes the duty to act in a way that would promote the success of the company for the benefit of the shareholders as a whole.3
+The CA 2006 sets out the main directors' duties, which include the duty to act in a way that would promote the success of the company for the benefit of the shareholders as a whole.3

 Shareholders can also bring a derivative claim7 on behalf of the company where there has been an actual or proposed act or omission involving negligence, default, breach of duty or trust by a director or a third party.
 Such a claim may only be brought with the permission of the court (which has a discretion whether to allow such a claim to proceed).
 Derivative claims are very rare in England.